vitiral/anchor_txt/README.md

-anchor: attributes in markdown
+anchor_txt: attributes in markdown

-Anchor adds the ability to embed attributes in markdown files so that external tools can more easily link them to eachother and code, as well as perform other operations.
+anchor_txt adds the ability to embed attributes in markdown files so that external tools can more easily link them to eachother and code, as well as perform other operations.